MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-development-overview.md

 ---
-title: Unreal development overview
+title: Unreal Development Overview
 description: Overview of mixed reality development using Unreal Engine 4
 author: sw5813
 ms.author: suwu
 ms.date: 5/5/2020
 ms.topic: article
 ms.localizationpriority: high
-keywords: Unreal, Unreal Engine 4, UE4, HoloLens, HoloLens 2, streaming, remoting, mixed reality, development, getting started, features, new project, emulator, documentation, guides, features, holograms
+keywords: Unreal, Unreal Engine 4, UE4, HoloLens, HoloLens 2, streaming, remoting, mixed reality, development, getting started, features, new project, emulator, documentation, guides, features, holograms, game development
 ---
-# Unreal development overview
+# Unreal Development Overview

-Unreal Engine 4 now fully supports development for both Windows Mixed Reality (VR) and HoloLens 2 (AR) devices!
-If you're new to Unreal development, <a href="https://docs.unrealengine.com//GettingStarted/index.html" target="_blank">Getting Started with Unreal Engine 4</a> is a great page to explore.
-If you need assets, Unreal has a comprehensive <a href="https://www.unrealengine.com/marketplace//store" target="_blank">Marketplace</a>.

-Once you've gained a basic understanding of Unreal development, check out the tutorial in the next section to learn how to build and run your apps on HoloLens.
-Be sure to visit the <a href="https://forums.unrealengine.com/development-discussion/vr-ar-development" target="_blank">Unreal Mixed Reality forums</a> to engage with the community building mixed reality apps in Unreal.
-It's a great place to find solutions to problems you run into.
+Getting started with <a href="https://docs.microsoft.com/en-us/windows/mixed-reality" target="_blank"> mixed reality applications</a> is a big task.
+New concepts, platforms, and cutting edge hardware can seem like barriers.
+However, if you're an Unreal developer you're in luck.
+Support for <a href="https://www.microsoft.com/en-us/windows/windows-mixed-reality" target="_blank">Windows Mixed Reality</a> (VR) and <a href="https://www.microsoft.com/en-us/hololens/hardware" target="_blank">HoloLens 2</a> (AR) is now included in Unreal Engine's newest <a href="https://docs.unrealengine.com/en-US/Support/Builds/ReleaseNotes/4_25/index.html" target="_blank">release</a>.
+This update includes:
+* Mixed Reality UX Tools plugin support
+* OpenXR support
+* App Remoting from a desktop app
+* Better performance
+* Mixed reality capture
+* Initial support for Azure Spatial Anchors.

+If you're new to Unreal development don't jump in blind.
+Explore the Unreal <a href="https://docs.unrealengine.com//GettingStarted/index.html" target="_blank">tutorial series</a> to get up to speed and look for assets and support in the Unreal <a href="https://www.unrealengine.com/marketplace//store" target="_blank">marketplace</a> and mixed reality <a href="https://forums.unrealengine.com/development-discussion/vr-ar-development" target="_blank">forums</a>.
+These resources are your links to the community of builders and problem solvers in todays mixed reality market.

+## Mixed Reality Toolkit for Unreal

+The [Mixed Reality Toolkit for Unreal](https://github.com/microsoft/MixedRealityToolkit-Unreal) is a set of components designed to speed up your development in Unreal.
+Each component includes plugins, samples, and documentation for setting up immersive experiences.

+[UX Tools for Unreal](https://github.com/microsoft/MixedReality-UXTools-Unreal) is the first component to be released and is currently only supported on HoloLens 2.
+The component plugin includes code, blueprints, and example assets of common UX features including:
+* Input simulation
+* Hand interaction actor
+* Pressable button component
+* Manipulator component
+* Follow behavior component

+You can dive into the [UX Tools for Unreal](https://github.com/microsoft/MixedReality-UXTools-Unreal) GitHub repository for feature details and information on setting up your project.

 ## Tutorial

-Learn how to [build and deploy a simple chess app](unreal-uxt-ch1.md) for HoloLens 2 by following our end-to-end tutorial.
-This tutorial uses the UX Tools plugin to accelerate developing apps with interactive UX components including a button and a manipulator.
-For more information about UX Tools plugin, see the next section on MRTK.
+Building something with your own two hands is the best way to learn a new skill.
+Learning how to [build and deploy a simple chess app](unreal-uxt-ch1.md) for HoloLens 2 with the UX Tools plugin is a great way to start.

-## Mixed Reality Toolkit for Unreal

-The [Mixed Reality Toolkit for Unreal](https://github.com/microsoft/MixedRealityToolkit-Unreal) is a set of components, in the form of plugins, samples, and documentation, designed to accelerate the development of mixed reality applications using the Unreal Engine.
-The first component released as part of this toolkit is the [UX Tools for Unreal](https://github.com/microsoft/MixedReality-UXTools-Unreal), a plugin that can be added to your HoloLens 2 project to provide UX features for HoloLens 2 applications.
-Documentation for the Mixed Reality Toolkit and UX Tools for Unreal can be found in their respective GitHub repositories.
+The end-to-end tutorial series provides hands-on contact with common interactive UX components and scenarios.
+You'll work through the project setup, adding interactions to the scene, and deploying to a device or emulator.
+All you need is Windows 10, an emulator, and Visual Studio 2019.

 ## Performance

+Developing for mixed reality comes with performance checkpoints that depend on the platform.
 A HoloLens 2 app must run at 60 frames per second for holograms to appear stable and responsive.
-To achieve this in your app, we highly recommend following our [performance recommendations for Unreal](performance-recommendations-for-unreal.md).
+Luckily, Unreal provides [performance recommendations](performance-recommendations-for-unreal.md) for achieving this in your applications.

 ## Guides to specific features

-To learn how to use specific features in Unreal, check out the below guides:
+There are several key features of mixed reality development that our tutorial series doesn't cover.
+Check out the following guides for details and practical applications:
 * [Hand tracking](unreal-hand-tracking.md)
 * [Eye tracking](unreal-gaze-input.md)
 * [Spatial mapping](unreal-spatial-mapping.md)